Rolling Loud: The Movie: Production

 In December 2024, Owen Wilson and Matt Rife were announced as the stars of the Rolling Loud film with Christian Convery and Christine Ko joining the cast shortly after.
-In March 2025, Henry Winkler, Sexyy Red, Ty Dolla $ign, and Ski Mask the Slump God were added to the cast.
+In March 2025, Sexyy Red, Henry Winkler, Ty Dolla $ign, and Ski Mask the Slump God were added to the cast.
 Filming began in December 2024, with scenes featuring Wilson's character shot on location at the Rolling Loud music festival in Miami.
 Additional production took place in Atlanta in early 2025.
+Bradford Lipson served as the cinematographer.

+The first teaser from the film was released on May 18, 2026.
+Travis Scott's appearance in the teaser sparked controversy in the wake of the fatal crowd crush which occurred at Scott's Astroworld Festival in Houston on November 5, 2021.
+Fans pointed out the similarities between the film's premise and the previous tragedy and suggested that the film was an attempt to distract from web searches related to the crowd crush, noting that the co-organizer of Astroworld Festival, Live Nation, was involved with the film's production.

+Chanda Dancy was hired to compose the score.

 Release

-Rolling Loud is scheduled to be released in the United States in 2026.
+Rolling Loud is scheduled to be released in the United States on October 2, 2026 by Ketchup Entertainment.
+It was previously scheduled for September 18, 2026.